Meet the UEFA Women's Champions League group contenders | UEFA Women's Champions League

 Previous European best: Semi-finals (2012/13, as Juvisy-Essonne)

-- Knocked out former champions Arsenal and Wolfsburg (neither of who had ever failed to make the quarter-finals). to reach their first group stage.
-Did make a semi-final and also the 2010/11 quarter-final in their former guise of Juvisy.
+- Knocked out former champions Arsenal and Wolfsburg (neither of whom had ever failed to make the quarter-finals) to reach their first group stage.
+Made a semi-final and the 2010/11 quarter-final in their former guise of Juvisy.

 Eintracht Frankfurt (GER)